takuya/php-GenetatorArrayAccess/README.md

 ## Why use.

 Generator can foreach itself. but, cannot access as Array.
-This characteristic  against developers's intention.
+This characteristic is against developers's intention.
 Like this.

 ### Generator cannot be a array.
 ```php